epfl-ada/ada-2020-project-milestone-p3-p3_data-nuage/Readme.md

 In order to answer the first question we use [soc-sign-bitcoinalpha.csv.gz](http://snap.stanford.edu/data/soc-sign-bitcoin-alpha.html) dataset and use [soc-redditHyperlinks-body.tsv](http://snap.stanford.edu/data/soc-RedditHyperlinks.html) for the second question.

 ## Methods

+### Data Collection and Graph Building

+We shall use the datasets from the above-provided URLs.
+As the datasets are already clean, we do not need to any preprocessing and build the graphs directly.

 ### Undirected Analysis (to evaluate 'balance' theory)